UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

-- ITEM: Calculator: (STICKY) Multiplies points by -1.
-Has an activation button

 - ITEM-REFACTOR: Give activate-actionButtons to book-items!!!
 (Maybe make the button "Read book"?)

 - When you hover an item, and use WASD to move, the item hover stays the same.
 - We can fix this by just calling onUpdate to check the hover